The Solar System

 What is the Solar System?

-The solar system is a star system within the Milky Way galaxy.
-This star system contains eight planets - as of 2024 - all of which revolve around our parent star, the sun.
-Each planet occupies its own ring and position in the solar system, each one unique with their own distinguishable features.
-These planets, in order from the sun, are: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
+The Solar System is a star system within the Milky Way galaxy.
+This star system contains eight planets - as of 2024 - which revolve around our parent star, the Sun.
+Each planet occupies its own orbit and position in the solar system, each one unique with their own distinguishable features.
+These planets, in order from the Sun, are: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.

-The solar system is also separated into three sections by two rings made of interplanetary chunks of ice, dust, and rock.
+The Solar System is separated into three sections by two rings made of ice, dust, and rock.
 The two rings are the Asteroid Belt and the Kuiper Belt.

-This star system not only houses our eight planets, but countless dwarf planets as well.
+This star system not only houses our eight planets, but it also holds countless dwarf planets as well, lost, cold, terrestrial worlds.

 Meet The Planets of